x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/recipient-resolution.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 09deda5a-d405-45b1-a3ff-fefd3d76cdea
-description: "Summary: Learn about recipient resolution in Exchange Server."
+description: "Summary: Learn about recipient resolution in Exchange Server 2016 and 2019."
 ---

 # Recipient resolution in Exchange Server

- **Summary**: Learn about recipient resolution in Exchange 2016 and Exchange 2019.

 *Recipient resolution* is when the Exchange server expands and resolves all recipients in a message.
 Recipient resolution is responsible for these actions:

 - Matching the recipient to the corresponding Active Directory object.